carmancater/carmancater.github.io/resume.md

 **Information Technology Intern**
-Travelers Insurance
-Business Insurance Production Operations
-Hartford, CT
-06/2016 - 08/2016 & 06/2017 - 08/2017
+**Travelers Insurance** (*Hartford, CT*; 06/2016 - 08/2016 and 06/2017 - 08/2017)
-    - Demonstrated strong programming and database management skills by developing a computer program utilizing C#, SQL, HTML, and CSS in Microsoft Visual Studio to query an MS SQL Server database, generating a daily report.
-Helped manager perform workload estimates.
+- Demonstrated programming and database management skills by developing source code utilizing C#, SQL, HTML, and CSS in MS Visual Studio to query a MS SQL Server database.
+Created technical documentation.
+- Completed computer programming tasks in Java using Eclipse IDE and VBA in Microsoft InfoPath by writing source code requiring the access of SQL Server database to pull data.
-    - Collaborated with a team to investigate commercial off the shelf artificial intelligence products, developed a recommendation to propose to senior leadership.
+- Collaborated with team to analyze business requirements to evaluate commercial artificial intelligence products to recommend new technologies to senior leadership.

 ### :books: Education